googleapis/google-cloud-java/google-cloud-language/README.md

 - [Product Documentation][language-product-docs]
 - [Client Library Documentation][language-client-lib-docs]

-> Note: This client is a work-in-progress, and may occasionally
-> make backwards-incompatible changes.

 Quickstart
 ----------
 If you are using Maven, add this to your pom.xml file